 The login method for OCI implemented in the current dotcom doesn’t follow the standards for setup of the punchout session.
 It is assumed that this process will be carried forward as is for NG.

-Pricing Rules/Coupons are not applicable for punchout users.
+Pricing Rules/Coupons are not applicable for punchout customers.
+Sterling ootb capability only support targeting by customer not user.

 UNSPSC and UoM Replacements are done only on incoming/outgoing messages.
 The browsing experience still continues to use the standard values as a customer logging on directly into xpedx.com would see.

 B2B Punchout sessions will invoke the same business rules as Web Channel sessions as applies to orders, for example, minimum order charges.

+The presence or absence of fields from a customers punchout cart is governed by the XSLT provided.
+Currently we have been given a superset of all the fields that may exist on the outgoing message (contained in Section 2.5.2.
+The expectation is that if there is anything customer specific, a new XSLT will be created and modified to meet customer requirements.

+Sterling doesn’t support defaulting punchout sessions to the first punchout user.
+The correct credentials need to be sent on the setup messages.

 Connectivity Diagram